kirillsulim/blog-jekyll/_posts/2020-08-05-python-strict-yaml-deserialization.md

     led_color: Optional[Color] = field(default=None, metadata={"by_value": True})
 ```

-And I will get parsed object from my original yaml.
+And I will get the object parsed from my original yaml.

 ## Magic function